Rescue and recovery effort after the September 11 attacks on the World Trade Center: U.S. Marine Corps

 U.S. Marines were also present to assist in the rescue efforts.
-No official numbers of men who helped out was released but there was evidence that they were there.

 Films such as 2006 docudrama World Trade Center and the 2021 documentary 9/11: One Day in America talked of two Marines who rescued two trapped police officers in the rubble.
-U.S. Marines were headquartered at 340 Westside Hwy Bloomberg News Building.
+U.S. Marines were headquartered at the 340 Westside Hwy Bloomberg News Building.
 The commanding officer was Navy Commander Hardy, and executive officer was Maj.
 Priester.
 These two oversaw 110 military personnel of various branches, various police departments and EMTs.

 U.S. Navy

 The U.S. Navy deployed a hospital ship USNS Comfort (T-AH-20) to Pier 92 in Manhattan.
 Crew members provided food and shelter for more than 10,000 relief workers.
 Comfort's 24-hour galley also provided 30,000 meals.
 Its medical resources were also used to provide first-aid and sick call services to nearly 600 people.
 The ship's psychological response team also saw more than 500 patients.